-The team will consider each new project on its own terms, designing a unique approach based on the project’s nature and your demands.
+LGC will consider each new project on its own terms, designing a unique approach based on the project’s nature and your publishing goals.
 We invest our creativity in every project and commit to a rigorous, open and flexible process, reflecting high standards with a view to publication.

 We work on each project differently with a tailored approach that is fitting and specific to the nature of the creative idea.
 This will be in keeping with the purpose of the book and the individual requirements of the company, person or family we are working with.
 It is a highly customised service that adjusts as it develops: a creative service because it is a creative process, but for a general guide to the process, please see below:

 1. Your first step will be to just get in contact.
 We’d love to hear about your project (priority will be given to those who fill out all fields and provide a synopsis of the story).

 2. Someone will get back in touch by e-mail or phone.
 Following this, a video call will be arranged and if you are in London someone will meet you for a 1:1.
 While the project is being considered, and now conversations have begun we will start producing an outline document of your project.
 This will normally be kept internal as we get closer to visualising what it is and where we are taking it.
 If you have any work already written, this is the time when you would submit it through.